5 Reasons You Need To Stop Hoarding Points and Miles

 You can keep earning more points.
 There’s no reason to hoard points and miles.

-The longer you are in this, the easier it becomes.
-You begin developing your strategy for applications, meeting minimum spends, and balancing credit inquiries.
-You know which cards you should use on your daily spend at the gas station or the grocery store (and you may even make some labels to print on them so you don’t forget!).
+The longer you’re in this, the better you get at it.
+You’ll develop a card application strategy.
+You’ll know exactly which card to use at the gas station or grocery store.
+Meeting minimum spends becomes second nature (and you may even make some labels to print on them so you don’t forget!).

 5. They Aren’t Worth Anything Until You Use Them